A unique and flexible approach to membership and accreditation

 Has been in practice for 3 years from the date of the first supervised client session when applying.

 Has completed at least 450 hours of supervised practice, at least 150 of which must have been accrued post training.

-- their client work,
+- their knowledge and understanding of client work

-- their self-awareness relevant to counselling practice
+- their ethical and self-awareness relevant to counselling practice

 a satisfactory report from a clinical supervisor

-a satisfactory reference from a suitable referee.
+a satisfactory reference from a suitable professional referee.

 evidence of appropriate insurance throughout practice.